 are added to the

-final
+final connected output.

 This algorithm is a work in progress.
 It is currently undefined whether the creation of typeMaps and revMaps should be optional.
 It is also still undefined which keys will label these in the connected output.

 The JSON-LD processor interface is the high-level programming structure that developers use to access the JSON-LD transformation methods.
-The definition below is an experimental extension of the interface defined in the [[JSON-LD-API]].
+The definition below is an experimental extension of the interface defined in the [JSON-LD-API].

 The JSON-LD API signatures are the same across all programming languages.
 Due